isaacnmm/pestpolicy-hugo2XX/content/posts/best-undercoat-paint/index.md

 The paint has strong adhesion which makes it bond easily with all types of surfaces leaving behind a very durable layer.
 If you have a large project, you may want to consider this primer for its great coverage where one gallon covers 300 to 400 sq. ft.
 Its clean-up is easy and with just water and soap, you can achieve a clean surface.

-Pros: - Excellent adhesion - Versatile - Durable - Easy clean-up - Low odor - Has good coverage - Fast drying - Environmental friendly - Made in USA
+Pros:
+- Excellent adhesion
+- Versatile
+- Durable
+- Easy clean-up
+- Low odor
+- Has good coverage
+- Fast drying
+- Environmental friendly
+- Made in USA

+Cons:
-Cons: - Poor packaging
+- Poor packaging

-> See Also: > Airless Paint Sprayer for Interior Walls

 ###  [5.
 Automotive Rubberized Undercoat Paint (RUS-1020F6)](https://www.amazon.com/dp/B000Q6UBQ6/?tag=p-policy-20)